 I am an economist with interests in econometrics and data science; and the economics of technology, innovation and growth.
 My background combines economics, statistics and computer science.

-Currently: Data Scientist, World Bank
+Most recently: Data Scientist, World Bank

 For a brief few months at the end of 2014 I worked on a startup idea related to vertical search for events.
 This was a problem that had bugged me for years and took the chance to try to build a solution, using and learning fantastic tools like Elasticsearch, Amazon’s ElasticMapReduce, OpenStreetMap, the Common Crawl repository and Angular.
-It was ultimately derailed by (i) visa issues (ii) a job offer too good to refuse (see above) and (iii) relatively high fixed costs associated with search indexing.

 Research Fellow, Nesta